 Nobuyuki Matsuhisa, better known as “Nobu”, is a chef and owner of many celebrated restaurants in the US.
 Nobu’s Vegetarian Cookbook is his very first cookbook, introducing readers to vegan dishes with all plant-based ingredients in the renowned Nobu restaurant.

-Reading this book, you will have the master chef share his profound knowledge of Japanese cuisine.
-With 60 Japanese vegetarian formulas, the book introduces the characteristics of vegetables and how to turn them into attractive, flavorful, and healthy dishes.
+Reading this cookbook on vegetarian dishes, you will have the master chef share his profound knowledge of Japanese cuisine.
+With 60 Japanese vegetarian dishes, the book introduces the characteristics of vegetables and how to turn them into attractive, flavorful, and healthy dishes.

 The book also provides recipes for making 15 delectable cocktails from Japan.
 The author constantly mentions various cooking techniques, from seasoning to steaming and more.
 He guarantees the taste and texture of the final dishes.

 - Mention a lot of useful cooking techniques

 - There are pictures printed with detailed recipes

 - Maybe a bit complicated to make for everyday meal